Toronto Travel Guide

 Address: Toronto Island Ferry Docks, foot of Bay Street and Queens Quay Toronto

 A chain of small Lake Ontario islands just offshore from the city, the Toronto Islands were created from a series of continually moving sandbars connected to the mainland by a frail peninsula, which finally disintegrated after a major storm in 1858.
 Only a short ferry ride from the mainland, the Toronto Islands provide a peaceful green refuge from the hubbub of the city and afford attractive panoramic views of downtown Toronto.
-Hire a bike or relax on the beach, take the kids for a day at Centreville Amusement Park or have a languid picnic in one of the many designated leafy areas.
+Hire a bike or relax on the beach, take the kids for a day at Centreville Amusement Park or have a languid picnic in one of the many designated leafy areas.<br /><br />

 Gardiner Museum of Ceramics

-Address: 111 Queen's Park Toronto
+Address: 111 Queens Park Toronto

 Telephone: (416) 586 8080

 Housed in an attractive building across from the Royal Ontario Museum, the Gardiner Museum of Ceramics is one of the city's finest examples of modernist architecture.
-Giving visitors a glimpse into a universal art form that has spanned centuries, the Gardiner Museum exhibits over 3,000 historical and contemporary ceramic pieces.
+Giving visitors a glimpse into a universal art form that has spanned centuries, the Gardiner Museum exhibits more than 3,000 historical and contemporary ceramic pieces.
 With earthenware of all different shapes and sizes from the ancient Americas, China, Japan, the Italian Renaissance and more, a tour through the museum will shape visitors' understanding of the development of the ceramic process.
-On Friday evenings visitors can try their hand at sculpting and wheel throwing in the open clay studio or attend free films and seminars.
+On Friday evenings visitors can try their hand at sculpting and wheel throwing in the open clay studio or attend free films and seminars.<br /><br />

 Kensington Market